inkdrop-network/inkdrop-app/DEPLOY_GUIDE.md

 ## Local Testnet (Ganache)

-For a fresh deployment to an empty testnet pleas start from 1., otherwise jump straight to 4.
+For a fresh deployment to an empty testnet please start from 1., otherwise jump straight to 4.

-1. Clean up zos.\* files
+1. Delete `zos.development.json`
 2. Deploy all implementations to the network and inject a simulation of the stdlib with: `zos push --deploy-stdlib --network development`
 3. Request a proxy for the upgradeably InkDrop.sol with: `zos create InkDrop --init initialize --args $OWNER --network development`
 4. Upgrade the project to a new version, so that new implementations can be registered: `zos bump 0.2`
 5. Push the new code to the network with: `zos push --network development`
 6. Upgrade the already deployed contract with the new code: `zos update InkDrop --network development`

-**VERY IMPORTANT**: Always add the network spceific proxy address (proxies --> InkDrop --> address) to the truffle contract json file under the networks object (build --> contracts --> InkDrop.json --> networks --> id: 5777 --> address).
+**VERY IMPORTANT**: Always check the network spceific proxy address (proxies --> InkDrop --> address) to the truffle contract json file under the networks object (build --> contracts --> InkDrop.json --> networks --> id: 5777 --> address).

 - https://github.com/zeppelinos/zos-cli/issues/206
 - https://ethereum.stackexchange.com/questions/52721/truffle-react-with-proxy-contract-of-openzeppelin

 ## Rinkeby Testnet

-1.  `zos push --network rinkeby`
+For a fresh deployment please start from 1., otherwise jump straight to 4.

-2.  `zos create InkDrop --init initialize --args $OWNER --network rinkeby`
+1. Delete `zos.rinkeby.json`
-3.  `zos push --network rinkeby`
+2.  `zos push --network rinkeby`
-4.  `zos create InkDrop --init initialize --args $OWNER --network rinkeby`
+3.  `zos create InkDrop --init initialize --args $OWNER --network rinkeby`
-5. Update deployed contract: `zos bump 0.2`
+4. Update deployed contract: `zos bump 0.2`
-6.  `zos push --from $OWNER --network rinkeby`
+5.  `zos push --network rinkeby`
-7.  `zos update InkDrop --network rinkeby`
+6.  `zos update InkDrop --network rinkeby`

-**VERY IMPORTANT**: Always add the network spceific proxy address (proxies --> InkDrop --> address) to the truffle contract json file under the networks object (build --> contracts --> InkDrop.json --> networks --> id: 4 --> address).
+**VERY IMPORTANT**: Always check the network spceific proxy address (proxies --> InkDrop --> address) to the truffle contract json file under the networks object (build --> contracts --> InkDrop.json --> networks --> id: 4 --> address).

 ## Mainnet